American University School of Communication: History

-The School of Communication is headquartered in the McKinley Building, which was built in 1907 and named after President William McKinley.
+The School of Communication is headquartered in the McKinley Building, which was built in 1907, making it the second building on campus, and named after President William McKinley.
 It was completely renovated in 2012 and reopened in 2014.
 McKinley houses specialized classrooms, multi-purpose learning spaces, computer labs supporting digital imaging, online content creation, motion graphics, multichannel audio, and full HD video editing.